cmzuo11/stMVC/README.md

 ## Further analysis

-Some functions are based on the file named GAT_2-view_robust_representation.csv for further analysis.
+Some functions from R file named Preprocessing.R (in Utilities folder) are based on the file named GAT_2-view_robust_representation.csv for further analysis.

 * knn_smoothing: data denoising by its 15 nearest neighboring spots that are calculated based on the distance of robust representations between any two spots.